SPlanzer/portfolio_website/content/_index.md

 Currently my interests are in extracting information from imagery and LiDAR.
 In the articles of this website I will be outlining the techniques I am learning to do just that.

-If you would like to discuss the content of this website please get in touch at simon.planzer@gmail.com